The Most Effective Types of Content on Social Media in 2026 [New Data]

 That’s why marketers are now spending more on their blogs and websites.
 A good way to use blog content is by turning it into short, easy-to-read posts just for social media.
 These small text pieces match how people like to read online — quick and simple.

-7. User-Generated Content (UGC):
+7. User-Generated Content (UGC)

 User-generated content, or UGC, is content made by your customers or followers that talks about your brand — and you didn’t pay them to do it.
 For example, someone might post a video using your product or a photo wearing your clothes and tag your business.